ctch3ng/aruco_camera_positioning/README.md

 python -m ipykernel install --user --name=aruco-camera-positioning --display-name "Python (aruco-camera-positioning)"
 ```

-**4. Launch Jupyter Notebook**

-- In Jupyter Notebook, create a new notebook.
+**4. Download the Project Files
+- Clone or download this repository (or just the specific files you need):

+- `Camera_Position.ipynb` (the main notebook)
+- `mtx.npy` and `dist.npy` (camera calibration files)
+- Make sure these files are in a folder you can easily access.

+**5. Open the Notebook and Select the Kernel
+- In the Jupyter interface, navigate to the folder where you downloaded `Camera_Position.ipynb`.
+- Click on `Camera_Position.ipynb` to open it.
-- Select the kernel `Python (aruco-camera-positioning)` by going to `Kernel > Change Kernel` and choosing the correct environment.
+- In the top menu, go to `Kernel > Change kernel` and select the kernel named `Python (aruco-camera-positioning)`.

-**5. Load the ipynb File**
-- Download the notebook file (`Camera_Position.ipynb`) from this repository and load it into Jupyter Notebook.

-**6. Run the Notebook**
+**6. Run the Notebook
-- Execute the code cell by cell to see the output and interact with the posture corrector project.
+- Execute each cell in order to:

+- Display the generated ArUco marker
+- Capture and process video frames
+- Estimate the camera pose with respect to the ArUco marker